AlbertOlea/Data_test/README.md

                                     ----Project Two----

 Is there a linear relationship between the prices of harddrives and their capacity?
-Let'srun a hypothesis test!
+Let's run another hypothesis test!